NathanGavenski/IL-Datasets/README.md

 Development requirements are listed at [dev.txt](https://github.com/NathanGavenski/IL-Datasets/blob/main/requirements/dev.txt).
 We do not recommend using these dependencies outside development.
 They use an outdated version from gym `v0.21.0` to test the `GymWrapper` class.

 ## Install

+IL-Datasets doesn't download its **PyTorch** and **Gym** dependencies so it doesn't force users to use specific version.
+We test IL-Datasets using pytorch@latest, gymnasium@latest and gym@v0.21.0.
+If there is any issue with a different version, please open an issue so we might take a look.

 The package is available on PyPi:
 ```bash